DelroyGayle/Biblia-Posters-PP5/README.md

 + All the images used for the Posters and the images of Passover, Pentecost and Feast of Booths were sourced from [Free Bible Images](https://www.freebibleimages.org/)

 ## Acknowledgements
-+ Code Institute's Boutique Ado Walkthrough Project upon which this site is modelled upon.
++ Code Institute's Boutique Ado Walkthrough Project upon which this project is modelled upon.
 + Code Institute's Tutor Support for the great patience towards me with my myriad of issues.
 Thank You!